Roman finance: Public finance

 With Diocletian came a series of massive reforms, and total control over the finances of the Empire fell to the now stronger central government.
 Tax reforms made possible a real budget in the modern sense for the first time.
 Previously it had issued the tax demands to the cities and allowed them to allocate the burden.
 From now on the imperial government driven by fiscal needs dictated the entire process down to the civic level.

-Under Constantine the Great this aggrandizement continued with the emergence of an appointed minister of finance, the comes sacrarum largitionum ("Count of the Sacred Largesses").
+Under Constantine the Great, this aggrandizement continued with the emergence of an appointed minister of finance, the comes sacrarum largitionum ("Count of the Sacred Largesses").
 He maintained the general treasury and the intake of all revenue until Constantine divided the treasury into three, giving the prefect, count, and the manager of the res privata their own treasuries.
 The treasury of the prefect was called the arca.
 His powers were directed toward control of the new sacrum aerarium, the result of the combination of the aerarium and the fiscus.

 The comes sacrarum largitionum was a figure of tremendous influence.
 He was responsible for all money taxes, examined banks, ran the mints and mines everywhere, weaving mills and dye works, paid the salaries and expenses of many departments of the state, the upkeep of imperial palaces and other public buildings, supplied the Courts with clothing and other items.
 To accomplish these many tasks, he was aided by a large central staff, a regional field force and small staffs in larger cities and towns.

 Just below the comes sacrarum were the rationales, comptrollers, positioned in each diocese.
 They supervised the collection of all tribute, taxes, or fees.
 They were everywhere and omnipotent until Constantine demoted them after his reorganization of the palatine level ministries' competencies in the years 325–326 by restricting their activity to supervision of the collection of taxes collected in gold and silver performed by the governors under the general supervision of the vicars.
-The rationales lost the last of their provincial field force of procurators between 330–337.
+The rationales lost the last of their provincial field force of procurators between 330 and 337.